 My theory is that all of this mouth action is to keep themselves alert, especially while sitting in the dugout where most of the spitting is done.
 Spending half their time there, day after day, must get pretty boring, even for the managers, but you never see anyone dozing off.
 They just spit a lot.

 I assume the spitting stops when the players get home.
-They don’t spit during interviews or at personal appearances (Except for Raul Ibañez, the Phillies outfielder of a few years ago, who could barely utter a sentence without spitting.
+They don’t spit during interviews or at personal appearances (Except for Raul Ibañez, the Phillies outfielder of a few years ago, who could barely finish a sentence without spitting.
 They only interviewed him on the field and standing well up-wind.)

 Talking would serve the purpose, but male ball players don’t do much of that.
 Women softball players, on the other hand, talk constantly and apparently don’t feel any need to spit.